 |Organics - Better for Health!|

 Chris and I eat almost exclusively organically grown foods when we're at home.
-At 71 and 58 years old respectively, we are both very healthy.
-Neither of us has seen a doctor for any reason since we met 13 years ago!
-We take no prescription medications and, in fact had a bottle of aspirin pass it's expiration date in our medicine cabinet because we were too slow in using it for occasional muscle soreness or headaches!
-We each have had two colds in the last 13 years but no other illnesses that caused us to be bed-ridden for even a day.
-Our food is our medicine (along with other healthy lifestyle practices including the practice of generosity, meditation, stretching and exercise practices and limiting electronics usage) and we feel strongly that a societal shift towards an organic, whole foods, plant-based diet would have significant positive effects both on people's personal health and the health of the natural environment as well.
+At 73 and 60 years old respectively(Feb.
+2023), we are both very healthy.
+We take no prescription medications and, in fact had a bottle of aspirin pass it's expiration date in our medicine cabinet once because we were too slow in using it for occasional muscle soreness or headaches!
+We each have had three colds in the last 16 years but no other illnesses that caused us to be bed-ridden for even a day.
+Our food is our medicine (along with other healthy lifestyle habits including meditation, stretching and exercise practices and a generous lifestyle geared towards service) and we feel strongly that a societal shift towards an organic, whole foods, plant-based diet would have significant positive effects both on people's personal health and the health of the natural environment as well.

 |Image credit: Maria-Marlowe|

 This post offers an overview of what we feel to be the most important reasons to shift to an organic diet.
 For those readers who have the financial means to make this shift entirely, we encourage you to jump into an organic life-style whole-heartedly.
-We also encourage you to cultivate relationships with local farmers through shopping at farmer's markets and co-ops that feature local, organic foods or joining a CSA.
+We also encourage you to cultivate relationships with local farmers through shopping at farmer's markets and co-ops that feature local, organic foods or joining a CSA (Community Supported Agriculture).
 See also: Seven Tips for Shopping at a Farmer's Market

 Another option to increase your intake of organic garden-produce is to start your own garden, or start or join a community-garden.
 LINK: So, you want to start a Sharing Garden.